th2-net/th2-conn-dirty-fix/README.md

 Where `counter` is a counter tag, `delimiter` is a delimiter tag and `tags` is a set of tags that could follow delimiter

 Actions describe modifications which will be applied to a message.
-There are 4 types of actions:
+There are 4 types of actions for fields:

 * set - sets value of an existing field to the specified value: